 The plank row is also known as a renegade row, which is almost a variation of the dumbbell row.

-It is designed to target the back, chest, abs, and oblique.
-Like a plank, it is designed to target the core.
+It is designed to target the back, chest, abs, and obliques.
+Like a plank, it targets the core, and rowing movement targets the back and bicep muscles.

 It is a multitasking exercise that tones your back and works your core, while also testing your balance and stability.